-The Ram Club is one of the most successful acoustic music venues in the UK, able to attract some of the world’s finest musicians.
-It was founded in October 1983 by Brian and Jane Ravenhill and is now run by a small group of music enthusiasts and performers.
-There is no committee – everything is managed informally, and this is reflected in the warmth and intimacy of the concerts.
-It is called a club – but everyone, whether a member or not, is made more than welcome.
+The Ram Club was one of the most successful acoustic music venues in the UK, able to attract some of the world’s finest musicians.
+It was founded in October 1983 by Brian and Jane Ravenhill and came to be run by a small group of music enthusiasts and performers.
+There was no committee – everything was managed informally, and this was reflected in the warmth and intimacy of the concerts.
+It was called a club – but everyone, whether a member or not, was made more than welcome.

-Previous venues have been The Foley Arms in Claygate and the The Greyhound pub in Weston Green.
+The club was based at the Old Cranleighan Club in Thames Ditton from January 2009.
+Previous venues were The Foley Arms in Claygate and the The Greyhound pub in Weston Green.

-The bar is open from about 7.30pm, the concert room doors open at 8.15, and the music begins at 8.30.
-Support for the headline artists is provided by two “floor spots” – talented musicians from the audience who play two songs each.
-The headline guest then plays two sets of about 45 minutes each, with an interval, followed by the raffle draw and another floor spot at the start of the second half.
-The concert finishes at about 11.15.
+The bar would open from about 7.30pm, the concert room doors open at 8.15, with the music beginning at 8.30.
+Support for the headline artists was provided by two “floor spots” – talented musicians from the audience who played two songs each.
+The headline guest then played two sets of about 45 minutes each, with an interval, followed by the raffle draw and another floor spot at the start of the second half.
+The concerts finished at about 11.15.

-The club’s reputation means it attracts artists who would not normally play in small venues (see archive), with musical styles ranging from traditional to contemporary folk, blues, bluegrass, ballads, instrumental, a cappella, comedy, and country and western to a smattering of jazz, pop and acoustic rock.
-It pays to ditch your preconceptions about “folk” music and come along every week.
-Sign up to our email list (just send an email to email@example.com) and receive a weekly reminder of what’s on, plus news of late changes to the schedule.
+The club’s reputation meant it attracted artists who would not normally play in small venues (see archive), with musical styles ranging from traditional to contemporary folk, blues, bluegrass, ballads, instrumental, a cappella, comedy, and country and western to a smattering of jazz, pop and acoustic rock.
+It paid to ditch your preconceptions about “folk” music and just go along every week.

-The club aims to run on a break-even basis, with entrance fees going to the guest artists after essential costs have been covered.
-The usual entry price is between £8 and £12, with a £1 or £2 discount for members.
-Club membership costs only £4 a year.
+The club ran on a break-even basis, with entrance fees going to the guest artists after essential costs were covered.
+The usual entry price was between £9 and £13, with a £1 or £2 discount for members.
+Club membership cost only £5 a year.

-The only house rules we have are to ensure that everyone can enjoy the music and to ensure our Old Cranleighan hosts benefit from us using their facilities:
+The only house rules existed to ensure that everyone could enjoy the music and to ensure our Old Cranleighan hosts benefited from us using their facilities:

 - Please turn off all phones during the concert;